Terrigal

 3. Quintessential beach day

 Spend your day outdoors at Terrigal beach, with a relaxing swim in the waves or rockpool, hire a paddle boat to explore the lagoon, or read your latest book on the golden sand with public amenities, cafés, bars and boutique shops all within a minute’s walk.
-The day demands the classic Aussie beachside lunch at Terrigal Fish & Chip Co, or for a fruitier option drop by Acai Brothers for a bowl of goodness.
+The day demands the classic Aussie beachside lunch at Terrigal Fish & Chip Co, or for a fruitier option drop by Juice Junkie for a glass of goodness.
 Shower off, own that sea salt hairdo, and hunt for the perfect spot to watch sunset from one of Terrigal’s vibrant rooftop bars.
 See the evening off with a few scoops of pistachio gelato enjoyed at Yovida as you stroll the Esplanade.

 Image with caption